 Writing donation letters during times of crisis and instability may seem like a daunting task.
 When approaching delicate topics like this, your best bet is to acknowledge it right off the bat and let your donors know you understand their situation.
 In the end, it’s important to remember that these letters should be donor-centric and focus on connecting your donor to the people they’ll help.

-Follow this template for more tips on the important points and details to hit.
+Follow this template to ensure you hit the important points and details.
 As always, you can add additional information that’s pertinent to your organization.

 Final thoughts

-• Peer-to-Peer Fundraising Email Templates: Effective communication is one of the best ways to inspire your peer-to-peer participants.
-With our peer-to-peer fundraising email templates and tips, keeping your supporters motivated is simple.
+- Peer-to-Peer Fundraising Email Templates: Effective communication is one of the best ways to inspire your peer-to-peer participants.
+With these peer-to-peer fundraising email templates and tips, keeping your supporters motivated is simple.

-• Text Message Templates for Nonprofits: We’re here to help with a collection of handy text message templates for thank-you texts, impact messages, volunteer appeals, event reminders and more!
+- Text Message Templates for Nonprofits: Here’s a collection of handy text message templates for thank-you texts, impact messages, volunteer appeals, event reminders and more!